satansdeer/satansdeer.github.com/src/pages/posts/magical-mystery-guide-for-async-await-in-javascript/index.md

 The execution flow will go a lot like in previous example.
 When we'll stumble upon the first `await` statement – our __async function__ will get paused until the `getWorld()` promise will be resolved.
 Then __async function__ will get unpaused and the resolved value will be assigned to the `world` variable.

-Then the same will be repeated for other varibales.
+Then the same will be repeated for other variables.

 ## Summary